Sawbridgeworth

-Sawbridgeworth is a town and civil parish in Hertfordshire, England, close to the border with Essex.
-It is 12 mi east of Hertford and 9 mi north of Epping.
+Sawbridgeworth (traditionally /ˈsæpswəθ/ SAPS-wəth or /-səθ/ SAPS-əth, now also /ˈsɔːbrɪdʒwɜːθ/ SAW-brij-wurth) is a town and civil parish in Hertfordshire, England, close to the border with Essex.
+It is 12 mi east of the county town of Hertford and 9 mi north of Epping.
 It is the northernmost part of the Greater London Built-up Area.

 History

+The name Sawbridgeworth derives from the Old English saebeorhtsworð meaning 'Saebeorht's enclosure'.

 Prior to the Norman conquest, most of the area was owned by the Anglo-Saxon Angmar the Staller.

 The Manor of "Sabrixteworde" (one of the many spellings previously associated with the town) was recorded in the Domesday Book of 1086.
 After the Battle of Hastings it was granted to Geoffrey de Mandeville I by William the Conqueror.
 Local notables have included John Leventhorpe, an executor of both King Henry IV and King Henry V's wills, and Anne Boleyn, who was given the Pishiobury/Pishobury estate, located to the south of the town.

-The mansion and surrounding land was acquired by Sir Walter Lawrence, the master builder, in the 1920s.
+The Great Hyde Hall mansion and surrounding land was acquired by Sir Walter Lawrence, the master builder, in the 1920s.
 In 1934, he instituted the Walter Lawrence Trophy for the fastest century in county cricket.
 He built a cricket ground and pavilion in the grounds where the great and the good of the cricket world came to play against Sir Walter's home team, which often included his three sons: Jim, Guy and Pat.
 Sir Walter also had two daughters: Molly and Gipsy.
 Great Hyde Hall was sold in 1945 and became a school.
 It is a Grade II* listed building and has now been divided into housing.

 Much of the town centre is a conservation area; many of the buildings date from the Tudor, Stuart and Georgian periods.

 Great St Mary's Church is a Grade I listed building; "of special interest as a substantially unaltered large medieval parish church, typical of the Hertfordshire type, and with an outstanding collection of memorials of the highest artistic quality".
 It was built in the 13th century (although a church on the site existed in Saxon times) and includes a Tudor tower containing a clock bell (1664) and eight ringing bells, the oldest of which dates from 1749.
 It is thought to be called 'Great' St Mary's to distinguish it from St Mary's, Gilston.
 Ralph Jocelyn of Hyde Hall, who was Lord Mayor of London in 1464 and in 1476, is buried here; images of many of his family and other locals have been engraved on brass, and the church is popular for enthusiasts of brass rubbing.
 The ghost of Sir John Jocelyn, known for his love of horses, is reputed to appear riding a white horse on the old carriage drive every 1 November.